Bira/octopus-carnival/projects/lets-read-dfrpg.md

   - [Martial Artists][12] are the victims of some annoying legacy naming conventions but they're here to fill all of your monk and/or cultivator needs.
+  - [Scouts][13] love to reach out and touch people's hearts.
+From a distance.
+With arrows.

 [1]: {{ "/2026/07/02/wir-dungeon-fantasy-intro.html" | relative_url }}
 [2]: {{ "/2026/07/03/drfpg-adventurers-introduction.html" | relative_url }}